mu-arch/skyfolder/README.md

 **It's like your own personal Google Drive!**

-Skyfolder is a secure, self-contained, portable, HTTP/Bittorrent server that hosts a website for immediate file-sharing with friends, colleagues, or just yourself.
-Made for busy people that want to share files NOW, and don't want to remember how to configure anything.
+Skyfolder is a secure, self-contained, portable, HTTP/Bittorrent server that serves a local folder on your computer as a website for immediate file-sharing with friends, colleagues, or just yourself.
+Made for busy people that want to share files NOW, and don't want to remember how to configure anything, auto-negotiates with your router to automate port-forwarding.
 Ships with good defaults and includes a built-in management graphical interface.

 No need to install anything.
 SkyFolder is a single portable executable file.